rvanimme/Victron-VEDirect-reader/README.md

 ```

 ## ttyusb2dev
-This program helps to find the full path of a serial USB device by either its name or physical address.
-If no argument is provided, it prints out a list of all available serial USB devices.
+This program helps to find the full path of a serial USB device by either it's name or physical address.
+When no argument is provided, it prints out a list of all available serial USB devices.
 The program uses the C++ standard library, Linux header files, and regular expressions.
 The full path device name is sent to **stdout***.
-All error and informational messages are send to **stderr**.
+All error and informational messages are sent to **stderr**.

 The device names like /dev/ttyUSB0 are not "stable".
 Every reboot can result in a different mapping on the physical USB device.
-Some USB hubs seems to be very stable but other USB hubs shuffle the devices names with every reboot. **The only stable USB device name is the physical name**
+Some USB hubs seems to be very stable but other USB hubs shuffle the devices names with every reboot. **The only stable USB device name is the physical name**.

 ### Show all available serial USB devices including physical address
 ```